preciofishbone/OmniaDocs/my-workplace/user-feed/index.rst

 + **Title**: You can edit the title displayed for the list.
 + **Default height**: Set the default height in pixels.
 When there is more to display in the list, a "Show more" button is shown (see image at the top of the page).
++ **Show everyone site**: If it should be possible to post a meessage to everyone, select this option.
++ **Everyone team site ur**: The url to the Everyone site is shown eher, and can be edited if needed.
 + **Custum colors**: You should primarily set colors through Theme colors in Omnia Admin (System/Settings/Default colors).
 If you still would like custom colors for the control, you can set them using this tab.

 .. image:: user-feed-colors.png